A Convenient Infinite Dimensional Framework for Generative Adversarial Learning: Generators, Discriminators and Consistency

-Here we present a set of discriminators that is affiliated to the set of generators in the sense that if the data generating measure $\mu$ is realizable in $\mathscr{H}_{G,K}$, then the optimal discriminator that separates data from $\phi_{*}\lambda^{(d)}$ and $\mu$ is realizable in $\mathscr{H}_{D,K}$, see Theorem \ref{thm:one_max_D} below.
+Here we present the hypothesis space of discriminators $\mathscr{H}_{B,C_{1},C_{2}}^{D}$ which is affiliated to the set of generators in the sense that if the data generating measure $\mu$ is realizable in $\mathscr{H}_{K,\hat{K}}^{G}$, then the optimal discriminator that separates data from $\phi_{*}\lambda$ and $\mu$, is realizable in $\mathscr{H}_{B,C_{1},C_{2}}^{D}$, see Theorem \ref{thm:convenient} below.
+We therefore show that in our setting the assumptions of Theorem \ref{thm:Decomposition} hold and we can bound the Jensen Shannon divergence of the true measure with the sampling error.